 Port of Rotterdam, The Netherlands

 Porthos is developing a project to capture the CO₂ from industrial activities in the Port of Rotterdam.
 CO₂ will be transported through an offshore pipeline to a platform in the North Sea, approximately 20 Km off the coast and injected into empty gas fields, more than 3 Km beneath the North Sea.
 It is expected that, in its early years, the project will be able to store approximately 2.5 million tonnes of CO₂ per year.
-This project will be the first of its kind in the region.
+This project will be the first of its kind in the world.

 1. Develop a methodology to evalute the risk of corrosion caused by the different impurities.

 2. Identify the main risks of corrosion and stress cracking.

 3. To provide recommendations regarding corrosion monitoring.

 The work completed by OGC Energy, has allowed the Porthos Project to Progress to the next stages and in the future capture more than 2.5 Million Tonnes of CO₂ per year.

 OGC Energy is a Market Leader in materials and corrosion support for carbon capture, talk to our team today!